AcademiaBinaria/unit-test/README.md

-# neutron
+# Unit Test of High Scores game

-Minimal JS project
+Sample use of Jest for unit testing a JS module.